The Best Screen Recorder

 Is YoRecord really free for Chromebook users?

 Yes.
-The core features — screen recording, webcam overlay, AI-generated subtitles, in-browser editing, and MP4 export — are all free.
-There is no trial period, no watermark, and no mandatory sign-up.
-A premium plan exists for longer recordings and extra cloud storage, but most Chromebook users never need it.
+The core features - screen recording, webcam overlay, AI-generated subtitles, in-browser editing, and MP4 export - are all free with no trial period, no watermark, and no mandatory sign-up.
+A premium tier for unlimited duration and extra cloud storage is coming soon - join the waitlist at yorecord.com/pricing.

 Can I use YoRecord offline on my Chromebook?